jepstein-eagle/adaptable/packages/adaptable/readme/functions/conditional-style-function.md

 # Conditional Style (AdaptableFunction)

-The Conditional Style ([AdaptableFunctionName](https://api.adaptabletools.com/modules/_src_predefinedconfig_common_types_.html#adaptablefunctionname): `ConditionalStyle`) Function enables cells and rows to be given a distinctive style / look and feel when they contain data that matches a bespoke rule.
+The Conditional Style Function enables cells and rows to be given a distinctive style / look and feel when they contain data that matches a bespoke rule.

 ## Conditional Style Rules